-Friday - Return Schedule Time Event Location Details 1:00 pm to 5:00 pm Return from trail and check in Camp Baird - Admin Building Submit award applications and outpost evaluations.
-Sign up for a skit or song at campfire.
-(5:50) 6:00 pm (Flags) and Dinner Parade Field Followed by dinner at the Dining Pavilion 7:00 pm Roundtable Camp Baird Admin building For Adult Leaders and Crew Chiefs 8:20 pm Closing Campfire Parade Field Scout-led campfire and award ceremony 10:30 pm Quiet Time Sites
+Friday - Return Schedule

+Time Event Location Details 1:00 pm to Return from trail and check Camp Baird - Admin Submit award applications and outpost evaluations.
+Sign up for a 5:00 pm in Building skit or song at campfire.
+(5:50) 6:00 pm (Flags) and Dinner Parade Field Followed by dinner at the Dining Pavilion 7:00 pm Roundtable Dining Hall For Adult Leaders and Crew Chiefs 7:00 pm Staff Interest Meeting Chapel For youth campers interested in becoming LHA Staff 8:20 pm Closing Campfire Parade Field Scout-led campfire and award ceremony 10:30 pm Quiet Time Sites

-Saturday - Departure Schedule 5:30 am Wake Up Sites Camp Staff Will Start the Wake-Up Process 5:30 am - 6:00 am Pack up Camp Sites Pack up and get ready to roll out of camp 5:30 am - 6:30 am Continental Breakfast Dining Pav vilion Available at your convenience at the Dining Pavilion 6:00 am - 7:00 am Check out Baird Ad min Please have a representative stop by and check out 7:00 am On the road By 7 am all crews should be gone from camp (Departure time for crews departing on council provided buses may vary from the 7:00 am departure).
+Saturday - Departure Schedule 5:30 am Wake Up Sites Camp Staff Will Start the Wake-Up Process 5:30 am - 6:00 am Pack up Camp Sites Pack up and get ready to roll out of camp 5:30 am - 6:30 am Continental Breakfast Dining Pavilion Available at your convenience at the Dining Pavilion 6:00 am - 7:00 am Check out Baird Admin Please have a representative stop by and check out 7:00 am On the road By 7 am all crews should be gone from camp (Departure time for crews departing on council provided buses may vary from the 7:00 am departure).